JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 In summary, a simple `curl` command is a basic request to fetch information, while the one with flags is a targeted, detailed instruction to the server, specifying not just what you want, but *how* you want to interact with it.

 **What are Bearer Tokens?**

-Yes, those tokens you're using are indeed **Bearer tokens**.

 A Bearer token is a standard type of access token used for authentication and authorization in web APIs.

-The name "bearer" simply means **"the bearer of this token is authorized."** It's like a concert ticket 🎫—the person holding the ticket is the one who gets to enter, regardless of who originally bought it.
+The name "bearer" simply means **"the bearer of this token is authorized."**

+It's like a concert ticket 🎫 —the person holding the ticket is the one who gets to enter, regardless of who originally bought it.

 Here's how they work:

 1. You first send a request with your credentials (like email and password) to an authentication endpoint.
 2. If the credentials are valid, the server generates and sends you a Bearer token.
-3. For all subsequent requests to protected endpoints, you include this token in the `Authorization` header of your HTTP request.
+3. For all subsequent requests to [protected endpoints](#whats-a-protected-endpoint), you include this token in the `Authorization` header of your HTTP request.
 The format is always `Authorization: Bearer <token>`.
 4. The server then validates the token.
 If it's valid, it grants you access to the requested resource without needing to know your username and password again.

-That's an excellent way to think about it.

-Yes, a bearer token is a temporary replacement for the user's credentials.
+> A bearer token is a temporary replacement for the user's credentials.

 It's a token that represents the authenticated identity, and it allows you to make subsequent API calls without repeatedly sending the username and password.